OnlyFans DM Strategy: The System That Turns Your Inbox Into Your Biggest Revenue Source

 - Build naturally to the offer within the flow of conversation

-The truth is, cold PPV — locked content with no conversation context — signals that you see the subscriber as a transaction rather than a person.
-Warm PPV signals that you know them and specifically chose this for them.
+Cold PPV signals that you see the subscriber as a transaction.
+Warm PPV signals that you know them and chose this specifically for them.
+That distinction is worth 3–5x the conversion rate.

 Post-Purchase Follow-Up